Nero Started, Romans Killed Christians, Catholics Killed Protestants, While Henry the 8th and Liz Defended "Heretics".

 Apologetics - A Pleasant Sounding Word for Writing Your Head Off

 A second response of the church to Roman persecution was to write apologies, or defenses, of the Christian faith.
 The bishops and leaders who wrote these defenses are known as the Apologists.
 Writing especially in the 2nd century AD, the Apologists' primary goal was to defend Christianity against pagan accusations and misconceptions in an effort to stop the persecution.
-Thus they often addressed their works to Roman emperors.
-The Apologists explained, for example, that the Christian "love feast" did not involve cannibalism or orgies as many thought, but was a sacred meal of bread and wine in honor of Christ's death.

 Imagine a Letter That You Might Have to Write

 Imagine a letter that you might have to write to the local DA that says:

 I am not having consuming sexual pleasure of all ugly types and practices,